jvriemsdijk/Npuzzle10441913/doc/Design Document.md

 This method will call the swapTiles method with the current game board and the tapped tile.

 ### onPause() ###
-Used to save the data as soon as the app is removed from the foreground, this saves the GameBoard in a bundle
+Used to save the data as soon as the app is removed from the foreground, this saves the GameBoard in a bundle, in a number of name value pairs

 ### onResume() ###
 Recreates the GameBoard from the saved bundle